ivogeorg/msl-clang-003/README.md

 ### Coding style

-Familiarize yourself with and start following [coding style guide](http://courses.cms.caltech.edu/cs11/material/c/mike/misc/c_style_guide.html).
+Familiarize yourself with and start the following [coding style guide](http://courses.cms.caltech.edu/cs11/material/c/mike/misc/c_style_guide.html).
 While you are not expected to follow every point of it, you should try to follow it enought to get a feel for what is good style and bad style.
 C code can quickly become [unreadable](http://www.ioccc.org/) and difficult to maintain.

 ### References